ivanjermakov/blog/post/hackable-software.md

 or [nob.h](https://github.com/tsoding/nob.h)).
   - Only programmers could use your program.
 Hackable software is a bad approach to make commercial software, won't work for a game you would want to sell on Steam.
   - Works well for executable programs, for libraries - not so much.
 Libraries need to have stable API to be generally useful and this is not feasible.
 Solution is to submodule a library into the project so that its source is controlled (not that uncommon in C/C++ land anyway).
   - Only computer users could use your program.
 Doesn't seem feasible to modify and recompile programs on smartphones, gaming consoles, vacuum cleaners...
   - Not every piece of software can be small and concise.
 My favorite example is W3C browser specification, which is [114 million words long](https://drewdevault.com/2020/03/18/Reckless-limitless-scope.html).
 Same would be true to other spec-dependent software: OS components, hardware drivers, embedded firmware.
-Does not imply that we should not try to keep is simple and not fight back against incidental complexity.
+Does not imply that we should not try to keep it simple and not fight back against incidental complexity.
     ```text
                          Software hackability

-    how difficult it
+    how difficult to
-    is to write
-    from scratch
+    write from scratch
-          │                             Web browser
+          │🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙 Web browser
-          │
-          │                                      OS
+          │🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙 OS
-          │
-          │
+          │🮙🮙🮙🮙not worth it🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙
+          │🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙
+          │🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙
-          │                           Text editor
+          │🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙🮙          Text editor
-          │
+          │🮙🮙🮙🮙🮙🮙🮙🮙🮙
-          │                       Terminal emulator
+          │🮙🮙                     Terminal emulator
           │                            App launcher
           │          ┌────────────────────────────┐
           │          │     simple automation      │
           │          │          scripts           │
           │          └────────────────────────────┘
-          └──────────────────────────────────────── how often it is needed
+          └──────────────────────────────────────── how often used
-                                                    and how much
+                                                    and customized
-                                                    customization is desired
     ```
   - Common denominator does not exist.
 There might be programs for which picking the core functionality is really tricky, because every user's workflow is [very different](https://xkcd.com/1172/).
-This might mean that such program should not exist...
+This might mean that such program wants to do too much.
 Anyway, use common sense when deciding what is considered core functionality and what not.
   - Maintaining patches is not much different from maintaining a program with all patches applied all at once.
 Facilitating factor is that it's sometimes okay for patches to be broken (not applying cleanly), since resolving conflicts is much easier than writing featrue from scratch.